Deck Design Considerations

 - Is a hot-tub spa, out of ground swimming pool, garden pavilion, shed, conservatory or other heavy structures going to be added at a later date?
 If so you will need to make sure that the structural specification of your deck is beefed-up significantly to take the loads that may be placed upon it.

 - What style of handrail and balustrades will I need to build in?

 - What type of timber do I need to use for the frame.
 Timber comes in various strength grades and for raised level decks you will need to use the appropriate structural grade eg (C16 or C24 grade).

 If your frame is in contact with the ground then the timber needs to be suitable for ground contact use - see more on timber durability.

 - What type of board will be used for the surface of the deck?
 There are a wide range of species and styles available providing variations in grain pattern and colour.
 There is also a choice of plain, grooved or ribbed finishes to enable different effects to be created.

 - Is planning or building regulation approval required?
-Get a copy of our timber decking planning guide entitled Statutory Requirements: Technical Bulletin (TB02) from the publications page.
+Get a copy of our timber decking planning guide Technical Bulletin (TB02).
 It's free to registered users.